hindman/mvs/README.md

-The script provides various command-line options to customize its behavior, supports user preferences, and provides detailed documentation on policy, process, listings, user-supplied code, problem checking, configuration, logging, and caveats.
+The script provides various command-line options to customize its behavior, supports user preferences, and provides detailed documentation on policy, process, listings, input path structures, user-supplied code, problem checking, configuration, logging, and caveats.

 #### Installation and examples